Jabre Barber

-Jabre Tyere Barber (born January 16, 2002) is an American former college football wide receiver who played for the Troy Trojans and Texas A&M Aggies.
+Jabre Tyere Barber (born January 16, 2002) is an American professional football wide receiver for the Birmingham Stallions of the United Football League (UFL).
+He played for the Troy Trojans and Texas A&M Aggies.

 Early life

 Barber attended Dothan High School in Dothan, Alabama.
 As a senior, Barber recorded 50 receptions for 789 yards and six touchdowns, while also rushing for 136 yards and six touchdowns.
 Following his high school career, he committed to play college football at Troy University.

 College career

 Troy

 After recording no offensive snaps and playing exclusively on special teams in 2020, Barber's production increased the following season, hauling in 32 receptions for 324 yards and three touchdowns.
 In 2022, he began to have a breakout season, posting 25 receptions for 351 yards and two touchdowns before an injury prematurely ended his season.
 Barber returned from injury the next season, tallying 75 receptions for 999 yards and five touchdowns before entering the transfer portal.